ramp-kits/bike_counters_skore/README.md

 ### Test a submission

-The submissions need to be located in the `submissions` folder.
+Your submissions need to be located in the `submissions` folder.
 For instance for `my_submission`, it should be located in `submissions/my_submission`.

 To run a specific submission, you can use the `ramp-test` command line: